 The amount of alcohol that causes a hangover will vary from person to person.
-It can help to be aware of alcohol guidelines set by the government.
+It can help to be aware of alcohol

 A hangover may result in undesirable symptoms.
 Currently, there is no surefire method for preventing one other than avoiding alcohol.